The Universal Baseball Association, Inc., J. Henry Waugh, Prop.: Plot summary

+Henry believes that deliberately interacting with the fiction of the league will ruin his immersion, so he makes small changes to try and negatively affect the career of the pitcher who killed Damon, Jock Casey.
+Nothing he does seems to work, as Jock's team wins more and more games and Damon's sinks to the bottom of the standings.
+Henry confesses his grief over Damon's death to Lou, who believes Henry is talking about a real-life relative.
+Growing more despondent, Henry begins rushing through games without taking his usual detailed notes.
+The fictional players, who have taken on a life of their own in Henry's head, struggle to reconcile the newfound vagueness of the world they inhabit.

+In an act of desperation, Henry invites Lou over to play out a game between Damon's former team and Casey's, hoping that Lou's inexperience will cause the latter team to lose embarrassingly.
+While Lou struggles to understand Henry's complicated rules, he ends up doing well for Casey's team, much to Henry's chagrin.
+When Lou clumsily spills beer over Henry's books and charts, Henry furiously throws him out.
+Enraged, Henry fakes a dice roll which causes Casey to be killed by a line drive.

+Some time later, the 157th season of the UBA is played out.
+At this point in its fictional history, the deaths of Damon and Casey have become folklore, treated as a parable of good versus evil.
+The league celebrates a "Damonsday" where incoming rookies play out a scripted version of Damon's last game.
+These new players seem to have a fatalistic awareness of their existence as characters in a game, and a sense of doom hangs over them as they step out onto the diamond.
+However, the new Damon finds renewed enthusiasm for the game as he takes the mound.

 Analysis

 The novel is termed a "black comic" novel, as the book takes the reader back and forth between the real world and the fantasy world that Henry has created.
 The parts of the book that show us the "Universal Baseball Association" show us the fantasy world from the perspective, not of Henry, but of the players in the Association.
 Through these expositions, the players, managers, and league executives come to life.

 Robert Coover's work here delves into deep philosophical issues, one of which is the notion of creationism.
 Henry, through his game, has become a "god" of sorts.
 His game determines who lives and who dies, who fails and who succeeds.
 It has been suggested that the name, "J. Henry Waugh", is a veiled reference to "Yahweh", one of the Hebrew names of God in Judaism.